tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 1. In the **Resource groups** blade, locate and select the **MonitoredAssets** resource group that you created earlier in this lab.

-1. In the **MonitoredAssets** blade, select the **smpapi\*** API app that you created earlier in this lab.
+1. In the **MonitoredAssets** blade, select the **smpapi\*** Web App that you created earlier in this lab.

-1. In the **App Service** blade, select **Start** at the top of the blade to resume the API app.
+1. In the **App Service** blade, select **Start** at the top of the blade to resume the Web App.

 1. In the **Stop web app** confirmation dialog box, select **Yes**.

 1. Return to the currently running **Visual Studio Code** application.

-1. Observe that the application finally successfully invokes the API app in Azure and returns the same JSON array that you observed earlier in this lab.
+1. Observe that the application finally successfully invokes the Web App in Azure and returns the same JSON array that you observed earlier in this lab.
 Your result should resemble the following JSON content:

     ```
     ["value1","value2"]